 Review the following suggestions before beginning your study abroad research.
 Sport Management courses abroad may not meet core course requirements within the Sport Management program at the University of Minnesota.
 You will want to work with your academic adviser to find courses that fit within the Sport Management program.

-- This year you can study abroad to fulfill liberal education requirements and/or gain valuable experience through service-learning or internships.
+- This year you can study abroad to fulfill liberal education requirements and/or gain valuable experience through community engagement or internships.

 - Consult with your adviser about coursework and programs you are considering.

 Junior and Senior Years

 - Consider a study abroad program that offers classes that support your major and provides you with valuable hands-on experience.

 - Short-term programs over May and summer session are an option.

 - Programs identified on this advising sheet have been identified as programs that fit well for Sport Management students.

 How will the study abroad program fulfill my requirements?

 You may take liberal education requirements through study abroad.
 Consult the U Credit Abroad Search of study abroad courses that have already been evaluated or submit courses online to be evaluated for liberal education requirements.